MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 > [!TIP]
 > Additional base class properties can be found in the [HorizontalStackLayout Class](/dotnet/api/microsoft.maui.controls.horizontalstacklayout).

-## Set custom item shape
+## Set custom shape path
-The `CustomItemShape` property is a `string` that allows for the defining of custom rating item shape `path`.
-This feature empowers developers to implement unique designs, such as distinctive symbols, as rating items.
+The `CustomShapePath` property is a `string` that allows for the defining of custom SVG path.
+This feature enables developers to implement unique SVG shapes, such as distinctive symbols, as rating items.

 > [!IMPORTANT]
-> Only when the `ItemShape` property is set to `Custom`, will the custom shape path be used.
+> `CustomShapePath` is only used when the `Shape` property is set to `Shape.Custom`.
+Setting `Shape.Custom` when `CustomShapePath is null` will throw an `InvalidOperationException`: Unable to draw RatingViewShape.Custom because CustomShapePath is null.
+Please provide an SVG Path to CustomShapePath.

 The following examples sets the custom and shape properties: